 Didier Tharreau (CIRAD): Examiner

-Véronique Lefebvre (INRAE): Thesis director
+Véronique Lefebvre (INRAE): Thesis supervisor

 Benoît Moury (INRAE): Thesis co-supervisor